 Temperature is key in toasting.
 The Maillard reaction, which gives bread its brown color, happens at over 155°C (310°F).
 This process turns simple bread into a flavorful treat.

-Keep an eye on your toast to avoid burning.
+Watch your toast closely so it doesn't burn.
 Toasting times depend on bread thickness and moisture.
 Some toasters even have digital displays for precise toasting.

 Remember, getting better at toasting takes practice.
 Don't worry if your first tries aren't perfect - you'll get the hang of it!